KhronosGroup/glTF/specification/README.md

 <a name="acknowledgments">
 # Acknowledgments

-* Brandon Jones, for the Three.js loader and all his support in the early days of this project.
+* Brandon Jones, for the first version of Three.js loader and all his support in the early days of this project.
 * Tom Fili, Analytical Graphics, Inc.

 <!-- ----------------------------------------------------------------------- -->